gsakkis/ViberExtractor/README.md

     optional arguments:
-      -h, --help            show this help message and exit -n NAME, --name NAME  name of the chat to extract messages from -f FROM, --from FROM  start date(-time) to filter from -t TO, --to TO        end date(-time) to filter to -s M, --session M     split the chat log into sessions separated by at least
+      -h, --help            show this help message and exit -c CHAT, --chat CHAT  chatID of the chat to extract messages from -f FROM, --from FROM  start date(-time) to filter from -t TO, --to TO        end date(-time) to filter to -s M, --session M     split the chat log into sessions separated by at least